Forever a Military Family: Gold Star Spouses and Kids

 2023 Gold Star Spouses Day

 Gold Star Spouses Day is a designated day to honor the surviving loved ones of military service members.
 The first observance day was in 2010; by 2013, our nation recognized April 5 as the day to remember.
-At the National Military Family Association, this pledge to remember spouses and children of fallen service members has been our mission for more than 50 years.
+At the National Military Family Association, this pledge to remember spouses and children of fallen service members has been part of our mission for more than 55 years.
 Our Association founders were compelled to act for their widowed friends in 1969, and that compulsion continues to carry through in all the work we do for military families.

 Through Loss Came Community